bnarath/Hawaii_Climate_App/README.md

 Because of all of these advantages, SQLite is chosen as the DB for this project.

+## Codebase for Database connection, Data retrieval, Preprocessing and Analysis is [here](Code/climate_analysis.ipynb)

 ## Database connection & data retrieval

 Establishing a session with the database involves the following steps